CRASHSpace/COVID-19-3dprints/README.md

 ### COVID-19 3D prints

 USC is looking for 6000 sets of the 3d printed mask.
 [Download Files](https://github.com/CRASHSpace/COVID-19-3dprints/tree/master/Face%20Mask).
-Print them in PETG or PLA.
+Print the 3 Face Mask STL files in PETG or PLA.
 USC will sanitize them, then add the filters and straps.

 Did you print one?
 [Let us know](https://docs.google.com/forms/d/e/1FAIpQLSczant_0pGT0tIEJhOTPQsQpFoTAtQAkubEGK8ArdoSDPgAVQ/viewform).